sergiubcn/lyfegen-trial-task/README.md

 Given the small team there is little value gained by adding Typescript (or any other strongly typed lang such as TS or FlowTyped), but some overhead.
 Type checking can be added later on and even gradually.

+Not in scope for this assignment, but I installed `cypress-image-snapshot` in case the team would decide to proceed with Visual Regression tests.

 ### Installation

 Run `npm i` after cloning the repo and you're all set.